d-istratii/Software-Design/docs/assignment3.md

 - address the issues with Assignment 1

-- address the issues with the Class digram, such as the multiplicity, the missing associations, missing classes and wrong names
+- address the issues with the Class diagram, such as the multiplicity, the missing associations, missing classes and wrong names

 - address the issues with the Object diagram and improve it by adding a more in depth example

-- changed the state machine diagram as it was more a activity diagram
+- changed the state machine diagram as it was more an activity diagram

 - improve the sequence diagram by adding the missing parts such as the guards